jenniferlu123/robo-advisor/README.md

     Note: Please ask the user to enter a phone number including a '+' sign and the country area code but no dashes or spaces (e.g. +1 for a U.S. phone followed by the actual phone number)

-5. After entering the email address and phone number, the program will present some historical trading information for the stock ticker that was requested as well as a live stock price chart (opening a new web browser window)
+5. After entering the email address and phone number, the program will present some historical trading information for the stock ticker that was requested as well as the stock's price chart (opened in a new web browser window)

 6. If at the time of the request, the stock price has moved 5% higher or lower than the previous days' closing price, the user will receive an email and SMS alert with the stock price movement information